Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/chronology-and-record/handout.md

 - Google released **Noto Sans SignWriting**, the first high-visibility font implementing the official Unicode 8 SignWriting design, including the facial-diacritic approach.

-This mattered because it showed that a font could be produced for the official design, but it did not solve the broader compatibility and layout questions.
+This mattered because it showed that a font could be produced for the official design, but it did not solve the broader compatibility, symbol-identity, and layout questions.

 ### 2026